omerbozbulut/MovieApp/README.md

 # MovieApp
-The application can list movies.
-You can go to the details of the movie.
-You can add movies to your bookmarks.
-You can filter movies by genre.
-You can search movie.
+The application can list movies, go to the details of the movie, add movies to your bookmarks, filter movies by genre and search movie.

 ## What did I use: